linorobot/linorobot2_hardware/README.md

 ### 3. Counts Per Revolution

-On the previous instruction where you check the encoder reads for each motor, you'll see that there's also COUNTES PER REVOLUTION values printed on the screen.
+On the previous instruction where you check the encoder reads for each motor, you'll see that there's also COUNTS PER REVOLUTION values printed on the screen.
 If you have defined `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`, you can assign these values to `COUNTS_PER_REVX` constants in [lino_base_config.h](https://github.com/linorobot/linorobot2_hardware/blob/master/config/lino_base_config.h#L55-L58) to have a more accurate model of the encoder.

 ## Upload the firmware
 Ensure that the robot pass all the requirements before uploading the firmware: